Referral

 If eligible:

-• As treatment is time sensitive, referrers are requested to complete referrals at their earliest opportunity (ideally on the day of assessment).
+• Referrers are requested to complete referrals at their earliest opportunity.

 • Advice and Guidance (A&G) is the preferred e-RS referral method to the CMDUs.
-This allows the CMDUs an efficient way to communicate with the referrer (e.g., when the patient isn’t eligible, or the referral template is not completed).
+This allows the CMDUs an efficient way to communicate with the referrer and organise action together. (e.g., when the patient isn’t eligible).
 The CMDUs will convert those referrals that cannot be managed in the community (for any reason).

 OR

-• Please note that community pharmacies are unlikely to have Paxlovid in stock and will have to order it (which may be up to 24 hours).
-As long as the patient meets all the eligibility and exclusion criteria, this time delay is acceptable.
+• Please note that community pharmacies may not have Paxlovid in stock and will have to order it (which may be up to 24 hours).
+As long as the patient meets all the eligibility and exclusion criteria and will receive the treatment within the 5 days of symptom onset, this time delay is acceptable.

 • Once prescribed in primary care, the patient or their representative should contact the pharmacy to confirm whether the medication will be available within the 5 day treatment ‘window’, and to let the GP know if this will not be the case.
 If the time delay will push the patient outside the 5 day treatment ‘window’, then a referral is appropriate.